8 Lantern Festivals That’ll Brighten Your Life

 2. Spring Lantern Festival

 The annual Spring Lantern Festival marks the end of the Chinese New Year and celebrates family, society, and the coming of spring.
-Although specific customs vary regionally across the Chinese-speaking world, the most prevalent activities involve lighting lanterns, guessing riddles, eating tangyuan (glutinous rice balls usually packed with fillings like sweet red beans or black sesame paste), and watching traditional lion dance performances.
-China’s largest Spring Lantern Festival celebration takes place in Nanjing, the capital of the eastern Jiangsu province, but events are held in other cosmopolitan cities such as Shanghai and Beijing, as well as in rural regions.
+Although specific customs vary regionally across the Chinese-speaking world, the most prevalent activities involve lighting lanterns, guessing riddles, eating tangyuan (glutinous rice balls with fillings like sweet red beans or black sesame paste), and watching traditional lion dance performances.
+In Hong Kong, the two biggest events are both in Tsim Sha Tsui, Kowloon—one outside the Hong Kong Cultural Centre and the other along the West Kowloon Waterfront Promenade.
+China’s largest Spring Lantern Festival celebration takes place near the main Confucius temple in Nanjing, the capital of the eastern Jiangsu province, but events are held in other cities such as Shanghai and Beijing, as well as in rural regions.

 People with arms stretched up surrounding large lantern viewed from below

-Taiwan’s Pingxi Lantern Festival is held annually in the rural Pingxi District in New Taipei.
+Taiwan’s Pingxi Lantern Festival occurs annually in the rural Pingxi District in New Taipei.

 Photo by Shutterstock